laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 and derived the number of reads necessary for assembly for the greedy algorithm (for a given probability of successful assembly).

-This is shown below for an example genome.
+This is shown below for an example genome, Chromosome 19.
 We note that while the Lander-Waterman calculation gives us a lower-bound independent of the repeats repeat statistics of the genome, the greedy algorithm gives us an achievable scheme that depends upon repeat statistics of the genome.
 In particular, we note the greedy algorithm fails